mimofixe/eternal-sonata-studio/README.md

 ### NMDL Chunks

 Top-level model container.
 Contains all NSHP meshes, NTX3 textures and the NMTR material table for one model.
+Map models carry no embedded NTX3; textures come from a companion `.p3tex` archive loaded separately.
 Sub-chunks are found by byte-scanning within the NMDL size boundary.

 ### NBN2 Chunks